37 Email Marketing Ideas to Grow Revenue in 2026 (With Examples)

 Djusie "breaking news" email

-Djusie sent this email as a funny way to encourage subscribers to take immediate steps to take care of their skin.
+Djusie sent this email as a clever way to encourage subscribers to take immediate steps to take care of their skin.
 Image source: Djusie

-Owl's Nest Farm email shares recent favorite recipe content.
+Use this Owl's Nest Farm email shares recent favorite recipe content

 The email from Owl’s Nest Farm includes a digest of recent recipe content to share with subscribers.
 Image source: Owl’s Nest Farm